eead-csic-compbio/AlloSHP/README.md

 |-N  |  new temp files, don't re-use (optional, by default temp files are re-used if available at -t)|
 |-t  |  path to dir for temp file  (optional, default: -t $tmppath)|

-In our example, we use a toy VCF file that contains read-mapping positions on chromosomes Bd2 of *Brachypodium distachyon* and Chr01 of *Brachypodium stacei*, the LOG file computed in 2.2 section and the syntenic positions computed in 2.1 section (see config file for ´vcf2synteny´):
+In our example, we use a toy VCF file that contains read-mapping positions on chromosomes Bd2 of *Brachypodium distachyon* and Chr01 of *Brachypodium stacei*, the LOG file computed in 2.2 section by `vcf2alignment` and the syntenic positions computed in 2.1 section by `WGA` (see config file for `vcf2synteny`):

     ./vcf2synteny -v sample_data/BdisBd2_BstaChr01.vcf.gz -c sample_data/config.synteny.tsv -l BdisBd2_BstaChr01.vcf.log.gz \
 			-d 5 -m 3 -r Bdis -o BdisBd2_BstaChr01.DP5.M3.synteny.fasta